javalite/site-content/src/activejdbc/setters_and_getters.md

 This will provide a safety net to those wishing some compiler static checking.
 With ActiveJDBC you can use dynamic getters and setters or write wrapper getter and setter methods.
-Please, see [Recommendation](#recommendation-use-tdd-in-combination-with-some-setters-and-getters) below for mor information.
+Please, see [Recommendation](#recommendation-use-tdd-in-combination-with-some-setters-and-getters) below for more information.

 ##Type conversion getters